Dre Campbell Farm

 18 Different Types of Melons: Must-Have Varieties

-There are many varieties of melons out there.
+There is a wide variety of melons out there.
 Among the most popular kinds are cantaloupes, watermelons, and honeydew.

-Melons belong to the Cucurbitaceae family, thereby making them relatives of cucumber and squash.
+Melons belong to the Cucurbitaceae family, thereby making them relatives of cucumbers and squash.

-Before taking a trip down to the farmer’s market, get to know the different melon types.
+Before heading to the farmers’ market, get to know the different melon types.
 Listed below are some of the most common and best-tasting melon varieties (with pictures).

 1. Canary Melon